-Stitch in time: A look at California prison uniforms through the years
+Stitch in time: California prison uniforms

 Uniforms have evolved since the first prison was founded in the 1850s.
 From left are representations from 1900, the 1920s and the 1970s with Joyce Zink working at Folsom State Prison.